WildGoat07/WildGoatPackage/README.md

 * `wp::AdvancedClock` : An extended version of `wp::Chrono` where a time factor is added.
 * `wp::Animator` : An easy way to make simple animations (transformations only).
+* `wp::Archive` : A class to create easily archives of multiple files.
 * `wp::Bezier` : A class that can create and handle basic Bezier's curve (with *n* points).
 * `wp::Browser` : A class to browse and find (a) file(s) using the Windows native window (**Windows only**).
 * `wp::Chrono` : A `sf::Clock` which can be paused or set its actual time.
 * `wp::Color` : A fast way to convert HSLA / CMYKA / RBGA colors.
 * `wp::Cursor` : An easy interface to change the mouse cursor (**Windows only**).
 * `wp::Data` : A class that can store referenced values (`int`, `double`, or `std::string`) and save/load them.
+* `wp::Extractor` : A class used to extract archives done by `wp::Archive`.
 * `wp::File` : A class to extract basic informations from a file path (name, extension, path, or absolute path for relative ones).
 * `wp::FileManager` : A fast and easy way to explore files using C++.
 * `wp::FolderBrowser` : Same as `wp::Browser` but for folders (**Windows only**).